Magic hypercube: Aspects

-Where reflect(k) true iff coördinate k is being reflected, only then 2k is added to R.
+Where reflect(k) true if and only if coordinate k is being reflected, only then 2k is added to R.

 In case one views different orientations of the beam as equal one could view the number of aspects n!
 2n just as with the magic hypercubes, directions with equal orders contribute factors depending on the hyperbeam's orders.
 This goes beyond the scope of this article.